 Lee County Supervisor for District 4

-Charles H. Slemp, Jr., member of the Lee County Board of Supervisors, has announced his intention to seek the Republican nomination and third term for the board representing the fourth district.
+Charles H. Slemp, Jr., Lee County Supervisor for District 4.
 Slemp was originally elected in 2011 and subsequently reelected in 2015.

 Slemp is a Certified Public Accountant, a farmer and small business owner.
 He is a lifelong resident of Southwest Virginia and has been a community leader in Lee County for over 30 years.
 Throughout his professional career, Slemp has successfully managed an accounting practice, the local H&R Block franchise in Pennington Gap, and a family farm.
 He is married to Jean Slemp, a retired Lee County School special education teacher, and they have six children.
 In addition to raising a family and being active in various community service organizations, the Slemp's have served as foster parents to numerous teenagers in foster care for the past 40 years.